 My grilled cheese breakfast sandwich is a little more elaborate than the one Jamie made LJ — but then again, I’m not an 18th C prisoner, forced to travel against his will, on limited rations.
 My spoiled, 21st C self can afford to be a little more creative.

-I used day-old foccacia bread and filled it with grated aged cheddar, bacon, tomato jam and a light spreading of mayonnaise and then toasted it on a grill pan with a small cast iron frying pan on top as a panini weight.
+I used day-old foccacia bread and filled it with grated aged cheddar, bacon, tomato jam and a light spreading of mayonnaise.
+I spread the outside of the slices thick with butter and then toasted it on a grill pan with a small cast iron frying pan on top as a panini weight.
 (That helps the cheese to melt evenly and it also gives the bread good grill marks.)

 On the weekend, I might add a fried egg in there too.